AlexSD92/ckc_lifts/README.md

 - I started out on the beginner plan and would like to move to intermediate.
 - I started out on the intermediate plan and would like to move to advanced.
-- I have a question about your gym after looking and your site.
+- I have a question about your gym after looking at your site.
 - I read the information your site had on squats and would like to view some images of your gym.

 ### As the Website Creator

 - I want to make the site visually appealing and engaging.
 - I want the site to be easy to navigate and straightforward.
-- I want for users to engage with the site and use the contact and sign up forms.
+- I want users to engage with the site and use the contact and sign up forms.

 ## Strategy